wexeis/Documentation/04_Challenges/movie-database/readme.md

 ## Instructions

-- Fork this repository
+- Do a `git pull` inside the Submission repo
-- Clone your fork on your pc
+- Go to Submissions/Challenge/movie-database
 - COMMIT AFTER EACH STEP, call each commit by the name of the step

 ## Goals: